What Can a Dropbox Folder Help Us?

 2. The second function allows you to select how to treat the source folder you share.

-3. You can set the third function “Schedule” to let MultCloud run the same transfer task periodically.
+3. You can set the third function daily, weekly or monthly “Schedule” to let MultCloud run the same transfer task periodically.

 Method 1: Share and Invite Other People to Your Dropbox Folder